Overview of CCTV Systems in Urban Areas

 The modernization and expansion of urban surveillance through CCTV systems have underscored the necessity for robust cyber defense strategies.
 As these systems become integral to urban management and security, it is imperative to mitigate the associated risks through a comprehensive policy framework.

-First and foremost, policymakers must prioritize the incorporation of cyber security measures from the initial stages of CCTV system planning and deployment.
+First and foremost, policymakers must prioritize the incorporation of cybersecurity measures from the initial stages of CCTV system planning and deployment.
 This proactive approach minimizes vulnerabilities that arise from piecemeal security implementations.
 A holistic cybersecurity framework should be established, encompassing everything from network security to physical safeguards of the systems.

 Additionally, continuous assessment and upgrading of the existing systems should be mandated.
 Cyber threats evolve rapidly, and so must the defenses against them.
 Regular audits, penetration testing, and updated security protocols must be institutionalized to ensure CCTV systems are resilient against new and emerging threats.